-A4.16 Metering of the RO capacity and metering of the CfD capacity at a DSF must be separate and distinct.
+A4.15 Metering of the RO capacity and metering of the CfD capacity at a DSF must be separate and distinct.
 This is to ensure that the correct level of support is issued for the capacity that each scheme supports.

-A4.17 For the RO capacity at a DSF, this will involve:
+A4.16 For the RO capacity at a DSF, this will involve:

-- Metering the RO output electricity84 separately, or metering the non-RO output electricity separately and deducting it from the electricity metered for the whole generating station.
+• Metering the RO output electricity83 separately, or metering the non-RO output electricity separately and deducting it from the electricity metered for the whole generating station.
 It should be demonstrated to Ofgem that the metered output on which ROCs are to be claimed is only from the RO-accredited capacity.
-The RO capacity at a generating station should continue to meet its metering obligations under the RO. - Calculating the RO input electricity85 pro rata on the basis of the TIC (the RO and CfD capacity).
-The RO also provides the option of separate metering of input electricity solely used for non-RO capacity, or separate metering of all the input electricity used for the RO capacity. - Providing separate fuel and sustainability data for the RO output electricity.
+The RO capacity at a generating station should continue to meet its metering obligations under the RO.